MuhammadAhmad2555/ble_peripheral_central/README.md

 ### iOS: "Bluetooth state unknown"

-- Wait for `peripheralManagerDidUpdateState` or `centralManagerDidUpdateState` to be called
+- Wait for Bluetooth state to be determined
 - Check that Bluetooth is enabled in Settings

 ## Contributing